Long Term Disability Claim Attorneys Serving North Carolina Residents

 A serious illness like cancer, chronic depression, a damaged spine, and many other medical conditions often requires a tremendous amount of time spent in therapy and recovery.
 If you have one of these conditions, you are likely unable to work while you recuperate.
 Long term disability (LTD) insurance exists for this purpose, and you may have a policy through your employer or that you bought on your own.
+We serve North Carolina residents with LTD claims.
 This plan can provide benefits that will pay you a portion of your pre-disability income, but the claims process can be daunting and fraught with details that can cause your claim to be denied.

 The long-term disability lawyers at Abell and Capitan Law understand all of the ins and outs of the disability claims process, and we can make sure everything is done correctly so that you can collect the benefits you need to ensure your health and your family’s well-being.
 We can additionally help you if your claim was terminated or denied.
 Even if you need help with short term disability insurance or you have an individual plan, we can help.

 We’re passionate about ensuring that our disability clients receive the benefits they need and deserve.
 Call Abell and Capitan Law today at (267) 419-7888 to schedule a free consultation.

 Long term disability claims are incredibly complex.
 Policies are full of legal jargon and difficult-to-interpret rules.
 There are important deadlines that must be followed, and documentation that must be provided, or your claim may be denied.
 Insurance companies don’t have a financial incentive to pay out benefits, and may use your unfamiliarity with claim requirements against you.
 A lawyer who specializes in disability insurance and who understands Federal and North Carolina LTD insurance rules is essential to making sure you are able to receive your benefits.